-White collar crime LAWYER in San Diego and Vista
+White collar crime LAWYER in San Diego

 I am Vista white collar attorney Peter M. Liss, and I can help you if you have been accused of any kind of non-violent crime.
 I have personally defended many individuals who have been arrested or charged with any type of white collar crime, which may include: